 Jerk with a Heart of Gold: She has a good heart behind her vain and self-centered behaviour.
 In fact, she breaks down crying in the first book when she writes her own testament while Beth is sick, and then the very possible prospect loss of Beth sinks in.

 Jerk with a Heart of Gold: If she does like you, she might help a little.
-She genuinely liked Amy despite giving her a hard time, and when she died, she left her Plumfield house to Jo.
+She genuinely liked Amy despite giving her a hard time and worried over Beth's illness, and when she died, she left her Plumfield house to Jo.

 She complains about and criticizes her nephew's family to the point where Marmee can barely stand her, but due to the family's poverty, she offered to adopt one of the girls, supplies the money for Marmee to visit Father, surreptitiously provides Meg with an enormously overstocked linen closet as a wedding present despite swearing not to, and Amy notices that, for all of her riches and treasures, the most precious to her is her wedding ring.
 Aunt March is a cross, sour old lady, but she definitely has the heart of gold down, too.